Pierredev60/MESHTASTIC-HELTEC-V3-2.7.15-EnvironmentTelemetry.ccp/README.md

 ## Notes
 Simple and efficient implementation to add rainfall monitoring without modifying Meshtastic protobuf.
 Suitable for low-power environmental sensing deployments.
+Note: Parts of this code were improved with AI-assisted correction, while the implementation and validation remain under the author's responsibility.